 It is perfect for those streaming on Twitch or creating Youtube content, podcasting or voiceovers.

-Also, it is the only one on this list that can be used with your phone.
+Also, it is the only one on my list that can be used with your phone.
 So, if you like to record or stream on the go, this is your best choice.

 It is said to produce professional studio sound quality in your home.
 It has headphone monitoring with no latency so that you can control your recording in real-time.